 • Overview

-Prior to pupillage, Ehsanul worked in East Africa for an international charity providing pro bono legal assistance to prisoners.
-He helped set up a law clinic inside a maximum-security prison and led a strategic litigation team identifying and conducting cases for the reform of penal laws in Uganda.
-As part of his role, he worked on appeal cases for defendants who were at risk of the death penalty.
-During his time in Uganda, he was permitted to appear before the High Court for mitigation in serious cases, including Murder and Rape.
-He also assisted with submissions of appeal to the Supreme Court.
+Prior to pupillage, Ehsanul worked in East Africa for an international charity that provided pro bono legal assistance.
+He led a strategic litigation team that identified and conducted cases for the reform of criminal law in East Africa.
+He also worked on appeal cases for defendants at risk of the death penalty.

 • Crime

-Ehsanul also regularly is instructed by local authorities, police constabulary and law firms on applications and appeals to the Crown Court and private prosecution cases.
-Ehsanul also has experience in successfully dealing with firearm appeals.
+Ehsanul is regularly instructed by local authorities, police constabulary and law firms on applications and appeals to the Crown Court and Private prosecution Cases.

 R v DS: led junior for defence in a 3-week rape trial.
 The defendant faced 6 counts of rape against 3 separate victims spanning over 8 years.
 The case involved a large volume of material, complex disclosure issues and arguments on section 41 applications.